Raye’s Long-Awaited Mini-Album ‘Euphoric Sad Songs’ Proves To Have Been Worth The Wait

 Based on five ratings, Euphoric Sad Songs has a user rating of 74 out of 100 on Album of the Year.

-On Instagram, Raye expressed that she hoped the release will help bring joy to people and asked fans to tell her what their favorite song is.
+On Instagram, Raye expressed that she hopes the release will help bring joy to people and asked fans to tell her what their favorite song is.

 “Highlight of the week!
 Best singer songwriter doing their thing rn,” one user wrote.